Qsuare/rwpd/README.md

 ~/.ws/pics/

 #####Can NSFW wallpapers apply?
-They cant apply be default, but they can apply but typing rwpd -s
+They cant apply be default, but they can apply but typing rwpd -n or --nsfw

 #####How do I set the wallpaper I've just downloaded?
 A. It depends on your DE/WM, use your favorite search engine to find out.